 Looking to take a course at UM-Dearborn but not necessarily ready to apply as a freshman or transfer student?
 Explore these opportunities for high school students, alumni, and other guest students.

-Completed non-degree applications will be accepted until the first day of class each semester.
+Completed non-degree applications will be accepted until midnight the day prior to the start of classes each semester.
 Dual Enrollment deadlines may be sooner, check specific information below.

 For High School Students